-- Managing risk - Managing performance - Robust internal control - Managing data - Strong public financial management - A Risk Management Group was in place to complete quarterly reviews of risk registers, escalating any emerging risks to a strategic level.
-This work of this group has now been superseded by the quarterly review undertaken with the Executive Leadership Team of the Council.
+- Managing risk - Managing performance - Robust internal control - Managing data - Strong public financial management - A Statutory Officer Group is in place to complete quarterly reviews of risk registers, escalating any emerging risks to a strategic level.
 The Strategic Risk Register is reported to the Audit Committee on a regular basis. - Risks are identified when undertaking Internal Audit reviews and reported when necessary. - Performance Management measures the quality of service for users to ensure services are delivered in accordance with the Council's objectives and represent best use of resources.
-An enhanced performance management framework is being developed to provide a more complete picture of organisational performance and focuses on five areas risk and opportunity management; business information and service assurance; project and programme management assurance; Council Plan delivery; and place-based measures. - Performance is measured on a regular basis and reported to Members and Cabinet.
-Wherever possible 'real time' data will be published. - Meeting minutes are published and highlight the challenge made by Members to Officers and Cabinet Members. - The Internal Audit service is provided by SWAP (South West Audit Partnership) Internal Audit Services and is run in partnership with other local authorities. - A risk-based Audit Plan is drafted annually following consultation with Officers, Members and the S151 Officer.
+An enhanced performance management framework is being developed to provide a more complete picture of organisational performance and focuses on five areas - risk and opportunity management; business information and service assurance; project and programme management assurance; Council Plan delivery; and place-based measures. - Performance is measured on a regular basis and reported to Members and Cabinet.
+Wherever possible 'real time' data will be published. - Meeting minutes are published and highlight the challenge made by Members to Officers and Cabinet Members. - The Internal Audit service is provided by SWAP (South West Audit Partnership) Internal Audit Services and is run in partnership with other local authorities.

+- A risk-based Audit Plan is drafted annually following consultation with Officers, Members and the S151 Officer.
 The Audit Plan is approved at the Audit Committee prior to the financial year. - Audit reports, once completed, are discussed with the service manager.
 Executive summaries, including findings, and progress on the Annual Plan are reported to the Audit Committee, on a quarterly basis. - Recommendations made in audit reports are followed up 6 months after the completion of the audit and priority 1 and 2 findings are reported to the Audit Committee, along with any findings not addressed in a timely manner. - The Audit Committee's Terms of Reference are contained within the Constitution.
-Members have experience of a scrutiny role and training is provided when appropriate. - A Counter Fraud Unit supports all the Gloucestershire Local Authorities, West Oxfordshire District Council and other third parties.
-Where investigations identify improvements to the internal control framework, the Counter Fraud Unit will liaise with the Internal Audit team to ensure the improvements are followed up and implemented by management. - The Council has invested in its cyber security capability to increase its resilience against a cyber-attack, by implementing additional security solutions, recruiting additional staff and resourcing an ongoing training programme to maintain the impact of this investment. - An ICT Audit and Compliance Manager has been appointed as the Council's Data Protection Officer and therefore has responsibility for Data Protection policies, Privacy Statements and ensuring that officers and members are informed and appropriately trained. - The Council is part of the Gloucestershire Information Sharing Partnership.
-This enables data to be shared between councils and other key public bodies when necessary.

-- Audit reviews ensure data is held securely whether electronically or hard copy. - The MTFS is reviewed and updated on a regular basis to ensure the Section 151 Officer, Chief Executive and Members are aware of the financial standing of the Council.
-The very real financial challenges the Council faces ahead will require a full refresh of the MTFS in 2024/25, aligned to a new 2024 - 2028 Council Plan.
+Members have experience of a scrutiny role and training is provided when appropriate. - Where investigations identify improvements to the internal control framework, the Counter Fraud Unit will liaise with the Internal Audit team to ensure the improvements are followed up and implemented by management. - The Council has invested in its cyber security capability to increase its resilience against a cyber-attack, by implementing additional security solutions, recruiting additional staff and resourcing an ongoing training programme to maintain the impact of this investment. - An ICT Audit and Compliance Manager has a Data Protection Officer with responsibility for Data Protection policies, Privacy Statements and ensuring that officers and members are informed and appropriately trained. - The Council is part of the Gloucestershire Information Sharing Partnership.
+This enables data to be shared between councils and other key public bodies when necessary. - Audit reviews ensure data is held securely whether electronically or hard copy. - The MTFS is reviewed and updated on a regular basis to ensure the Section 151 Officer, Chief Executive and Members are aware of the financial standing of the Council.